VrchStudio/comfyui-web-viewer/docs/websocket_nodes.md

 **Notes:**
 - This node is designed to work alongside the **`IMAGE WebSocket Web Viewer @ vrch.ai`** node for clean separation of concerns.
-- Settings are automatically transmitted when the node executes, eliminating the need for manual save_settings toggles.
+- The **`send_settings`** toggle provides manual control over when settings are actually transmitted, useful for conditional workflows or testing scenarios.
 - Use this node when you need fine-grained control over WebSocket parameters without cluttering your image transmission workflow.
-- When debug mode is enabled, the node outputs detailed logs to the console about settings transmission.
+- When debug mode is enabled, the node outputs detailed logs to the console about settings transmission status.
 - The blend mode parameter provides extensive options for controlling how images are composited in the web viewer.
 - As this node has no outputs, it can be placed anywhere in your workflow without affecting data flow.
+- The **`send_settings`** parameter allows you to prepare and validate settings without immediately broadcasting them to connected clients.

 ---